Resources and FAQs

 Of the trainings I've attended, Behavioral Tech was the best one.
 BTech was founded by Dr. Marsha Linehan (the creator of DBT) and many of the BTech trainers have been trained by her.
 Several BTech intensive trainings also offer direct consultation with DBT expert therapists!
 Fair warning: like many clinical trainings, it can be expensive.

-No matter what training you decide to get (or not), you'll have to learn the DBT skills.
+No matter what training you decide to get (or not), you'll have to learn the DBT skills—tons of resources for that here.

 (*These links are affiliate links; I may receive a commission on qualifying purchases made through them.)